fatherbase/TigerFuryAlert/README.md

 /tfa combat Toggle: only alert while in combat (saved).
 /tfa alert Toggle: on-screen alert ON/OFF (saved).
+/tfa countdown Toggle: live countdown in the alert message

 /tfa unlock Show & move the alert.
 Drag it; then /tfa lock.
 /tfa lock Lock/hide the alert anchor.